ArmandPhilippot/new-vhost/README.md

-# newVhost
+# new-vhost

-Create a new Apache VirtualHost on Manjaro Linux, and, probably the other distributions using `httpd`.
+Create a new Apache Virtual Host on Manjaro Linux, and, probably the other distributions using `httpd`.

 ## Requirements